Configuration¶

 x64NODE = NodeSetting('192.168.56.11', SSH_PORT, USERNAME, '/home/bench', '/usr/bin')

-Please consoult the NodeSetting
+Please consoult the NodeSetting documentation in order

 to learn what arguments can be passed.